-Back open on August 6, Flat Iron Square completes the holy triumvirate of London Bridge food destinations that also includes Borough Market and Vinegar Yard.
-Though Flat Iron Square is the last of the trio to return to trading, it’s by no means one to sleep on, being home to some of the finest food outlets south of the river, and a full programme of events throughout the year.
-They’re making a strong return to town this week, and here’s what you can expect when you pay a visit… [Featured image: @flatironsquare_]
+A fixture in London since 2016, Flat Iron Square completes the holy triumvirate of London Bridge food destinations that also includes Borough Market and Vinegar Yard.
+And though 2022 brings a slight relocation for the Square, it’s still home to some of the finest food outlets south of the river, and a full programme of events throughout the year.
+Here’s what you can expect when you pay a visit…

 Also published on Medium.